Nilgiri tahr: Distribution and habitat

-The Nilgiri tahr can be found only in India.
-It inhabits the open montane grassland habitat of the South Western Ghats montane rain forests ecoregion.
-At elevations from 1200 to 2600 m, the forests open into large grasslands interspersed with pockets of stunted forests, locally known as sholas.
-These grassland habitats are surrounded by dense forests at the lower elevations.
-The Nilgiri tahrs formerly ranged over these grasslands in large herds, but hunting and poaching in the 19th century reduced their population.
+The Nilgiri tahr inhabits the open grasslands of the South Western Ghats montane rain forests.
+They typically inhabit rocky outcroppings and precipices, at elevations ranging from 1200 to 2600 m, though sometimes found at lower elevations.
+During the survey in 2025, low-elevation sightings were reported in Peyanar at about 270 m above sea level, the lowest altitude recorded for the species.
+They usually keep clear of forests at lower altitudes and occupy large open grasslands interspersed with pockets of stunted forests, locally known as shola.
+The Nilgiri tahrs formerly ranged over a larger extent across the grasslands of the Western Ghats, but hunting and poaching in the 19th century reduced their population.